bioinfo-arctic/FSK2053/Spring_2025/Introduction to bioinformatics.md

 |group	|----rwx---|
 |other	|-------rwx|

 Directories have directory permissions.
-The directory permissions restrict different actions :
+The directory permissions restrict different actions:

-1.	read restricts or allows viewing the directories contents, i.e. ls command
+1.	read restricts or allows viewing the directories contents, i.e. 'ls' command
 2.	write restricts or allows creating new files or deleting files in the directory.
 (Caution: write access for a directory allows deleting of files in the directory even if the user does not have write permissions for the file!)
-3.	execute restricts or allows changing into the directory, i.e. cd command
+3.	execute restricts or allows changing into the directory, i.e. 'cd' command

-Look into your folder and say how these permissions are organized?
+Look at your folder(s) - how are these permissions in your case?

-Generally, owner of the file has permission to change the accessibility of file or folder.
-Thats why if you go and try to do some operations on files and filders inside '/' , it will comoplain tht you dont have permission.
+Generally, the owner of the file has permission to change the accessibility of the file or the folder.
+That's why if you go and try to do some operations on files and folders inside '/' , it is likely to complain about you not having permission.
 Another user who can override even the owner of the file is a **ROOT** user (su, sudo).
-Briefly, root user is owner of the system.
-Root user is a super user (su) and executes commands as sudo. sudo is a safety net for super user not to commit any command without second thought.
-First user of the system is always a root.
-Root user is also administrator of the system.
-Root will decide the functinality of the system in terms of users and permisiion.
-Then root can use discretion to empower other users to root level.
-Not all the users can become root user.
-Superuser power comes with super responsibilities.
-Super User has all the power in a system, even to destroy the system itself.
+A 'root user' is the owner of the system.
+Root users are super users (su) and can execute commands like 'sudo'.
+The 'sudo' command is a safety net for super user not to commit any command without second thought.
+The first user of a system is always a root user, and a root user is also an administrator of the system.
+Root users will decide on the functionality of the system, at least in terms of users and permissions.
+Root users can also empower other users to root level.
+However, not all the users can or should become root users.
+Remember - super powers come with super responsibilities.
+Super users have all the power in a system, even to destroy the system itself.

-If you are owner of the file or folder, you should use chmod to change the ownership/sharing/or to impart selective permission to other users to your folders or files.
+If you are the owner of a file or a folder, you should use chmod to change the ownership/sharing/or to impart selective permission to other users to your folders or files.

 Type 'chmod' you will get help.